 In the mid-1990s into the early 2000s, Bantam published approximately 50 romances directed to a younger teen market as Bantam Love Stories.
 A handful of books under the “Bantam Love Stories: His.
 Hers.
 Theirs” imprint were published in 2001.

 Bantam has been bought and sold so often that a flowchart is necessary to track its history.

 Over its course of history, Bantam has been sold and acquired by various companies, including National General, Carl Lindner’s American Financial, and, most recently, Bertelsmann.
 Bertelsmann acquired half of Bantam in 1977 and assumed full ownership in 1980.
 In 1986, Bertelsmann acquired Doubleday & Company and created Bantam Doubleday Dell.

 In 1998, Bertelsmann bought Random House from Advance Publications.
 Random House was designated the parent umbrella company.
 Bantam merged with Dell Publishing to become Bantam-Doubleday-Dell.
 Bantam Dell became part of the Penguin-Random House publishing group in 2008.
 In 2010, Ballantine was merged with Bantam Dell.

 Bertelsmann acquired half of Bantam in 1977 and assumed full ownership in 1980.

 In 1998, Bertelsmann acquired Random House from Advance Publications, and Random House became the name of the parent company for all other publishing houses.
 Bantam was placed under the Random House umbrella to form Bantam-Doubleday-Dell.

 Random House then merged with Penguin to form Penguin-Random House in 2013.
-This resulted in an even bigger multinational conglomerate corporation with many divisions, publishers, imprints, and lines.
+This resulted in an even more giant multinational conglomerate corporation with many divisions, publishers, imprints, and lines.
 Dell would be a casualty of this union.